-If preeclampsia is not recognized, it will develop into the next stage, called eclampsia, which can put the life of mother and child in jeopardy.
-Because there is no sure-shot way to treat preeclampsia, the only way to protect yourself is to learn about the symptoms and going for regular prenatal checkups so that the condition can be detected early and necessary steps can be taken.
+If preeclampsia is not recognized, it will develop into the next stage, called eclampsia, which can put the life of the mother and child in jeopardy.
+Because there is no sure-shot way to treat preeclampsia, the only way to protect yourself is to learn about the symptoms and go for regular prenatal checkups so that the condition can be detected early and necessary steps can be taken.
 The earlier it is caught, the easier it is to manage.

-Though the exact cause of preeclampsia and eclampsia is not known, it is understood it results from a placenta that is not functioning properly.
+Though the exact cause of preeclampsia and eclampsia is not known, it is understood it results from a placenta that is not functioning correctly.
 Reduced blood flow to the placenta is the primary cause of preeclampsia, though some experts believe that poor nutrition and high body fat can also be responsible for the condition.
-This can happen if: